TI-Shira-Shay-Sapir-Maayan/FinalProject/README.md

 The code for collecting **CSI** data on the **ESP32-S3** was provided by Espressif.
 We ran the provided code on the ESP32-S3 board, and based on that code, we modified and adapted it to make it compatible with the **ESP32-C6** board.
 These boards were then used to gather CSI data for further analysis and exploration.

+## Phase 3: Graphical Representation of CSI Features
+In the third phase, we are focused on visualizing the changes in various CSI features over time.
+Specifically, we are creating graphs that represent the features of CSI data (like the Amplitude & Phase, RSSI, rate, timestamp and more). all the main code are on file "grapes of CSI data".

+These visualizations help us better understand the behavior of the wireless environment and the dynamic properties of the channel.

 ## Code Files and Setup

 For the current phase of the project, we have only included the `main` files in the repository.
 To run the code successfully, you will need to add additional files and configurations.